prilter/Flex/README.md

 # Info
-FLEX - Legal Elevated eXecution.
+LEX - Legal Elevated eXecution.
 This is a simple program that gives temporary rights of other user(like sudo or doas, but smaller and simpler)

 # Updates
 Added -u flag(run as other user, needs user id, default is root)